-This same problematic of the relationship between material, cultural, and economic resonates as we try to understand capitalism today through combinations of classical sociological theory and contemporary articulations (Gane 2012).
+This same problematic of the relationship between material, cultural, and economic dynamics resonates as we try to understand capitalism today through combinations of classical sociological theory and contemporary conceptual articulations (Gane 2012).
 Boltanski and Chiapello (2005a, 4) start with a ‘minimal definition’ of capitalism as ‘an imperative to unlimited accumulation of capital by formally peaceful means’, and draw from Weber ‘the idea that people need powerful moral reasons for rallying to capitalism’ (2005a, 9).
-They suggest workers, managers, or capital holders alike need a justification and legitimating ideology for engaging with capitalism precisely because, as a bare economic system, it has no inherent value rationality of its own.
-As such, they agree that capitalism needs a spirit, which they also define minimally as ‘the set of beliefs associated with the capitalist order that helps to justify this order and, by legitimating them, to sustain the forms of action and predispositions compatible with it’ (Boltanski and Chiapello 2005a, 10).
-Boltanski and Chiapello then trace the development of spirit from its early Protestant variant through an ‘industrial’ incarnation epitomised by the ‘organization man’ of the 1950s, to the ‘new spirit’ emerging from the 1960s counter culture that would come to dominate popular managerial literature of the 1990s.
+They suggest workers, managers, or capital holders alike need a moral justification and legitimating ideology for engaging with capitalism precisely because, as a bare economic system, it has no inherent value rationality of its own.
+As such, capitalism needs a spirit, which they also define minimally as ‘the set of beliefs associated with the capitalist order that helps to justify this order and, by legitimating them, to sustain the forms of action and predispositions compatible with it’ (Boltanski and Chiapello 2005a, 10).
+Boltanski and Chiapello then trace the development of spirit from its early Protestant variant and the first spirit embodied in the bourgeois entrepreneur, through a second ‘industrial’ incarnation epitomised by the ‘organization man’ of the 1950s, to the third ‘new spirit’ emerging from the 1960s counter culture that would come to dominate popular managerial literature of the 1990s.

 Where Boltanski and Chiapello depart from a Weberian perspective most clearly is in their suggestion that the new spirit of capitalism developed in response to antagonistic discourses articulated from a position of dissatisfaction with the status quo.
 This, they argue, led to a crisis of legitimacy and thence a reformation of the guiding spirit and its ‘regime of justification’ (Boltanski and Chiapello 2005b, 163).
-They invoke the experiences of 1968 in France when students and workers took to the streets in protest and the ideological foundations of capitalism were explicitly challenged.
-The discourses ‘addressed to the cadres’ (2005a, 14), the managerial classes that are reproduced through the French higher education system, sought to address the disengagement of this class from the logic of capitalist production/consumption.
+They invoke events in 1968 in France when students and workers took to the streets in protest and the ideological foundations of capitalism were explicitly challenged.
+The moral discourses ‘addressed to the cadres’ (2005a, 14), the managerial classes that are reproduced through the French higher education system, sought to address the disengagement of this class from the logic of capitalist production/consumption.
 Whilst ‘blue collar’ workers can be pressured into work through poverty and the withdrawal of social security, a more active engagement than mere compliance is required of the managerial classes.
-Hence, we find a need for a post-1968 formation of a ‘new spirit of capitalism’ to re-engage students (the future managerial cadre) with the possibility of a meaningful working life in management.
+Hence, they argue, the need for a post-1968 formation of a ‘new spirit of capitalism’ to re-engage students (the future managerial cadre) with the possibility of a meaningful working life in management.
 This generation was not attracted by the image of the stable, safe, grey-suited, career bureaucrat that dominated the imaginary of the business world, it is suggested.
 Influenced by the emerging ‘artistic critique’ of capitalism, excitement and authenticity were to be valued rather than security, and the overarching values that justified engagement on grounds of efficiency or market success were best ignored.
 Thus, this critique:

 ...first emerged in small artistic and intellectual circles, and stresses other characteristics of capitalism.
 In a capitalist world, it criticises oppression (market domination, factory discipline), the massification of society, standardisation, and pervasive commodification.
 It vindicates an ideal of liberation and/or of individual autonomy, singularity, and authenticity.